MinsungKimDev/tree/README.md

 ```
 - tree.js
 - tree.py
-- other languees to be added
+- other languages to be added

 ## How it works
 1. Set value "line".
 (Should be odd to look good.)